hillin/SpeedscopeSharp/README.md

-# SpeedcoreSharp
+# SpeedscopeSharp
-SpeedcoreSharp provides a profiling context for you to easily create custom profiling events in your code, and output a profiling file which can be viewed with https://www.speedscope.app/.
+SpeedscopeSharp provides a profiling context for you to easily create custom profiling events in your code, and output a profiling file which can be viewed with https://www.speedscope.app/.

 ## Getting Started